 6. African Cup of Nations

 The team has won the Africa Cup of Nations four times: in 1963, 1965, 1978, and 1982, and has been runner-up 5 times: in 1968, 1970, 1992, 2010, and 2015.
 It was their domination of this tournament that earned the Black Stars team the nicknames of “the Black Stars of West Africa” and “the Black Stars of Africa” in the 1960’s.
 The Black Stars have qualified for the tournament 20 times in total, finishing as runners-up five times, third once, and fourth three times.
-Consequently, Ghana has the most final game appearances at the tournament with nine, essentially making the final in half of its appearances in the tournament.
-Ghana also holds the record of most consecutive semi-final appearances with five straight appearances between 2008 and 2015.
+Consequently, Ghana has the most final game appearances at the tournament – nine, essentially making the final in half of its appearances in the tournament.
+Ghana also holds the record of most consecutive semi-final appearances with six straight appearances between 2008 and 2017.

 7. Tv Channel

-On 28 August 2013, Ghana Football Association (GFA) launched its own Television Channel and Tv programme called “GFA TV”, and so becoming the first football association in Africa establish a personal TV programme and network with its own exclusive rights and television rights to the broadcasting of all the Black Stars’ matches.
+On 28 August 2013, Ghana Football Association (GFA) launched its own Television Channel and Tv programme called “GFA TV”, and so becoming the first football association in Africa to establish a personal TV programme and network with its own exclusive rights and television rights to the broadcasting of all the Black Stars’ matches.

 8. Largest Match Following